Monarch Stadium

 Monarch Stadium is a 6,000-seat multipurpose stadium in Valley Glen, California on the campus of Los Angeles Valley College.
 It was built in 1951, and has always been the home of the college's Monarchs football, soccer and track and field teams.
-Grant High School, which is adjacent to Valley College, also plays its home football and soccer games here.
 It also hosts its track meetings at the stadium though that activity has been curtailed since the school dropped its track and field program.

 The stadium was remodeled in 2006 and also hosts other sporting events and community events.
 Scenes from the Clueless episode "Homecoming Queen" were filmed here.